 Who has to be CIS Registered?

 Any supplier who will be carrying out maintenance or construction work on a Heathrow property has to be registered for CIS with HMRC before they can commence work on site.

-As a company involved in major construction and maintenance work.
-Heathrow must comply with the CIS regulations.
+As a company involved in major construction and maintenance work Heathrow must comply with the CIS regulations.
 This means that the use of subcontractors must only commence after the supplier carrying out the work has been verified as CIS registered with HMRC.
-If Heathrow allows works to begin on site without verification of the subcontractor's CIS status it will be liable, not only for the tax, but may also be subject to significant financial penalties.
+If Heathrow allows works to begin on site without verification of the subcontractor's CIS status it will be liable, not only for the tax, but could also be subject to significant financial penalties.

 Using subcontractors / sole traders

 Because of the complexity of the tax rules and their interaction with employee tax regulations, Heathrow cannot directly employ a sole trader to carry out maintenance or construction work on any property belonging to Heathrow.
 Therefore, if a sole trader must be used then he/she will have to be employed by an agency that is itself CIS registered.

 Examples of types of operations which are within CIS.
 (This list is not exhaustive!)

 - Installation of power, pipe and telecoms lines